MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-azure-backup.md

     > [!NOTE]
     > Store the passphrase in a secure offsite location, such as another server or the [Azure Key Vault](https://docs.microsoft.com/azure/key-vault/quick-create-portal).
 Microsoft does not store the passphrase and cannot retrieve or reset the passphrase if it is lost or forgotten.

-- Review all of the settings on the wizard page and select **Apply**.
+- Review all of the settings on the wizard page, and then select **Apply**.

 Windows Admin Center then performs the following operations:
 1. Creates an Azure Resource Group if one does not already exist.